24/7 Emergency Service

 How often should a power flush be done?

 Every 5 to 7 years on a well-maintained system with a magnetic filter and correct inhibitor.
-Sooner if the filter has not been cleaned, if inhibitor was never dosed, or if fresh water has been topped up repeatedly - every fresh fill brings oxygen that feeds corrosion.
+Sooner if the filter has not been cleaned, if inhibitor was never dosed, or if fresh water has been topped up repeatedly — every fresh fill brings oxygen that feeds corrosion.
+BS 7593 recommends testing inhibitor strength annually and re-dosing whenever it falls below threshold; if that maintenance has been done, the gap between full flushes stretches to the upper end of the 5-7 year range.

 Is a power flush guaranteed to fix my heating?